rocketkeis/crispy-waffle/README.md

 # crispy-waffle

 This site used this free and open-source Jekyll theme, [Agus Makmun](https://github.com/agusmakmun/agusmakmun.github.io/), as its starting point.
+That had bugs related to the path when you deploy it in GH pages, but was able to refer to [Panda Cookie](https://github.com/zemmyang/panda-cookie) for changes resolving that.

 ## Notes Based on Original README